draftPRD/URP_PlanarReflections/README.md

   Finally, we see the same settings as our previous example, running in a recursive fashion.
 Even with the advantages that DOTS brings this is still a costly operation.
   <br>
   <br>
   Questions?
 Feature Requests?
 PRs?
 Get it touch!
-I'm also available at contact@wmacleod.me, and you can check our more of my work at https://www.wmacleod.me
+I'm also available at contact@wmacleod.me, and you can check out more of my work at https://www.wmacleod.me